MD/Master in Law (ML)

 Timing:

-For students who decide to pursue the MD/ML upon matriculation to medical school, they will be able to take several ML courses during their first 3 semesters of medical school, which will enable them to complete the degree within 4 years.
-US Law and Legal Methods (LAWM 511-301) is highly recommended as a first course.
+For students who decide to pursue the MD/ML upon matriculation to medical school, they will be able to take several ML courses during their first 3 semesters of medical school, which will enable them to complete the degree within 4 years. *U.S. Law and Legal Methods (LAWM 5110-301) is highly recommended as the first course and is offered each semester (fall, spring, summer).

 The sample plans of study below provide details about the timing of ML course work for those who are familiar with the Perelman School of Medicine curriculum.
 The Master in Law plan of study will be individualized for each student.